hannawong/Bert_compression/README.md

 ### 2.1 **pytorch-pretrained-BERT**

 This repository contains an PyTorch reimplementation of [Google's TensorFlow repository for the BERT model](https://github.com/google-research/bert) that was released together with the paper [BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding](https://arxiv.org/abs/1810.04805) by Jacob Devlin, Ming-Wei Chang, Kenton Lee and Kristina Toutanova.
-Our code is based on https://github.com/maknotavailable/pytorch-pretrained-BERT.
+Our code is based on this repository: https://github.com/maknotavailable/pytorch-pretrained-BERT.

-In order to perform heads pruning experiments, we rewrite the BERT implementation in  `pytorch-pretrained-BERT/pytorch_pretrained_bert/modeling.py`by adding functions related to heads_pruning (such as prune_heads, mask_heads) in `BertAttention` module.
-We typically finetune the full Bert model on GLUE dataset, then prune each head (there are 12*12 = 144 heads in total) and test on GLUE test sets.
+In order to perform heads pruning experiments, we reconstructed the BERT in  `pytorch-pretrained-BERT/pytorch_pretrained_bert/modeling.py`by adding functions related to heads_pruning (such as prune_heads, mask_heads) in `BertAttention` module.
+Typically, we finetune the entire Bert model on the GLUE dataset, then prune each head (there are 12*12 = 144 heads in total) and test on the GLUE test sets.

-In order to perform layer pruning experiments, we add argument `remove_layers` that takes argument of layer index and delete the parameters for corresponding layers in Bert.
-We use different layer dropping strategies such as top-layer dropping, bottom-layer dropping, middle-layer dropping, and alternate dropping.
-The pruned Bert is then used for finetuning and inferencing.
+To run layer pruning experiments, we introduce the argument `remove_layers` which takes a layer index as an argument and deletes the parameters for the associated layers in pre-trained BERT.
+We employ many layer dropping tactics, including top-layer dropping, bottom-layer dropping, symmetric middle-layer dropping.
+Bert is then pruned and used for fine-tuning and inferencing.

-In order to finetune the model and test it on GLUE benchmark, we also add the code for GLUE dataset preprocessing, as well as code for running classification tasks of GLUE in `pytorch-pretrained-BERT/examples/run_classifier.py` , and code for running regression tasks of GLUE in `pytorch-pretrained-BERT/examples/run_regression.py`.
+In order to fine-tune the model and test it on GLUE benchmark, we also developed codes for GLUE dataset preprocessing, as well as pipeline for running classification tasks of GLUE in `pytorch-pretrained-BERT/examples/run_classifier.py` , and module for running regression tasks of GLUE in `pytorch-pretrained-BERT/examples/run_regression.py`.

 ### 2.2 AndroidApp

-This directory is the deployment of compressed Bert model on Android edge device.
-The code is written in Kotlin.
+This directory is the deployment of compressed Bert model on Android edge device. `Kotlin` is used to develope this module.

 We firstly quantize and convert the Huggingface's DistilBert QA model to TorchScript and deploy it on Android perform question answering.
 Then we use DistilBert finetuned on GLUE dataset and deploy it on Android to perform tasks such as Sentiment Analysis(SST-2) and Semantic Textual Similarity Analysis (STS-B).